Lonyae Miller

 Lonyae Durell Miller Jr. (born April 29, 1988) is an American former professional football player who was a running back in the National Football League for the Dallas Cowboys, Oakland Raiders, Seattle Seahawks and Baltimore Ravens.
 He played college football for the Fresno State Bulldogs.

-Early years
+Early life

 Miller was born in Los Angeles, California and grew up in Fontana, located in neighboring San Bernardino County.
 He graduated from Henry J. Kaiser High School of Fontana in 2006.

 As a senior, he rushed for 2,567 yards (fourth in the state) on 277 carries, had a 9.27-yard per carry average and scored 34 touchdowns.
 He rushed for more than 100 yards in every game and had seven contests of 200 or more yards.
 He had 277 rushing yards and four touchdowns against Coachella Valley High School.
 He also played defensive back, registering 19 tackles (16 solo) and 2 interceptions.
 He received third-team All-state, All-CIF Southern Section and Sunkist League Offensive MVP honors.

 He competed in track & field as a sprinter, recording personal-best times of 10.7 seconds in the 100 meters and 21.9 seconds in the 200 meters.